glandfried/TrueSkillThroughTime/README.md

 ### Acknowledgments

+Special thanks to the authors of the original paper [Ralf Herbrich](https://herbrich.me/), [Tom Minka](tminka.github.io), [Thore Graepel](thoregraepel.github.io), and Pierre Dangauthier.
-Special thanks to Heungsub Lee for having published the [basic TrueSkill model in Python](https://github.com/sublee/trueskill).
+And special thanks to Heungsub Lee for having published the [basic TrueSkill model in Python](https://github.com/sublee/trueskill).